Roblox-Thot/VapeThotMod/README.md

 # VapeThotMod
 [Support/Update Discord](https://discord.gg/tbB9SnyH58)

-This edit will more than likely be only for BedWars
+This edit will more than likely to be only for BedWars

 Want to make your own mod?
 [Template here!](https://github.com/Roblox-Thot/VapeMod-Template)